j3k0/fruitstrap/README.md

 ## Install

-* `make install_os` will compile and install fruitstrap to /usr/local/bin
+* `make install` will compile and install fruitstrap to /usr/local/bin

 ## Usage